Skip to content

 }

-Disabled buttons use pointer-events-none and reduced opacity to indicate non-interactivity.
+Disabled buttons use reduced opacity and disable pointer events to indicate non-interactivity.

 With icon